electric-sql/electric/docs/quickstart/_modelling_generator.md

-ElectricSQL works on top of a standard Postgres data model.

-The generator has set you up with a simple data model defined in `./db/migrations`.
+The starter template has set you up with a simple data model defined in `./db/migrations`.
 To evolve the schema you can add additional files and run `yarn db:migrate` again, e.g.:

 ```shell
 echo '